howardjones/network-weathermap/README.md

 the Cacti plugin is not (easily).
 Also, MapManager is currently a literal collection of every query that was in the 0.8.8 plugin, which turns out to be quite a few.
 Breaking that down into global, map, and group objects would be a good thing.

-* Make an abstraction layer for things like `read_config_option` in the UI, so it doesn't depend on Cacti being underneath.
+* ~~Make an abstraction layer for things like `read_config_option` in the UI, so it doesn't depend on Cacti being underneath.
 When someone wants to make a plugin/integration for a new application, it'll be a lot 'thinner' this way, too.
+This is done as Weathermap\Integration\ApplicationInterface~~

 ## Normal README